-OTTAWA – The Ottawa Real Estate Board (OREB) welcomes the Ontario government’s introduction of the Fighting Delays, Building Faster Act, 2025, which takes meaningful steps to accelerate housing construction, streamline development approvals, and modernize Ontario’s housing system.
+The Ottawa Real Estate Board (OREB) welcomes the Ontario government’s Fighting Delays, Building Faster Act, 2025, which proposes to improve efficiency, shorten case timelines, reduce procedural delays, and improve fairness and efficiency at the Landlord and Tenant Board (LTB).

 OTTAWA, ON — A new survey conducted by Abacus Data for the Ottawa Real Estate Board (OREB) reveals widespread concern about housing affordability and supply in the nation’s capital.
 Nearly two-thirds of residents (62%) say they are concerned about losing their home or rental unit if their financial situation were to suddenly change, while four in five (82%) are concerned about the overall state of housing in Ottawa today.